nationalarchives/da-aws-clients/site-docs/src/main/paradox/dynamodb/usage/index.md

 If, for example, there is a composite key of "id", of type String and "index" of type number, the case class would be `PrimaryKey(id: String, index: Long)`

 The method will return a list of items of type `T`

+The `scanItems` method takes a table name and a Scanamo filter query.
+The query is converted to a Scanamo `RequestCondition` using implicits in the companion object.

+See the [Zio](zio.md) and [Fs2](fs2.md) pages for examples.

 @@@ index